IBM/portieris/helm/portieris/README.md

 This chart:
 * Installs Portieris.
 * Adds a resource definition for security policies.
-* Adds a default security policies
+* Adds some default security policies
 * Configures Kubernetes admission webhooks to direct admission requests to Portieris.

 ## Installing the chart